marcovdb/php-pdo-wrapper-class/README.md

 );
 $db->insert("mytable", $insert);
 ```
-If no SQL errors are produced, this method will return the ID of the inserted row.
+If no SQL errors are produced, this method will return either:
+# The row count of the INSERT operation, if `$returnRowCount` is set to `true` (it is by default);
+# The ID of the last inserted row, if `$returnRowCount` is set to `false`.

+`$info` can be a multi-dimensional array, which will then insert multiple rows.

 ###run
 ```php